Becoming a Bridge for God Where You Are

 So how do we become a bridge for God wherever we are?

-1) Embracing our Dual Citizenship
+1) Embracing Our Dual Citizenship

-First, we need to embrace our ‘Dual-Citizenship’.
-The day we receive Jesus Christ into our lives, we become a Child of God who holds dual citizenship.
-On one hand, we have our earthly citizenship but on the other hand we also have an eternal citizenship in Heaven wherein we have a duty to be a witness for Christ.
+First, we need to embrace our ‘dual-citizenship’.
+The day we receive Jesus Christ into our lives, we become a child of God who holds dual citizenship.
+On one hand, we have our earthly citizenship, but on the other hand we also have an eternal citizenship in heaven wherein we have a duty to be a witness for Christ.

 So evangelism to anyone and everyone is clearly permitted by our Singapore Constitution.
 What the laws seek to prevent is “insensitive, aggressive religious proselytization”.
 This means we can promote our own faith without putting down other faiths.